geopm/geopm/service/docs/source/overview.rst

 request at the ``board`` domain.

 To determine how the disaggregation will occur for a given control, you need to examine the aggregation type.
 In this example, ``CPU_FREQUENCY_MAX_CONTROL`` has an aggregation type of ``expect_same``.
 When writing this control at a more coarse domain than the native one, this means that all the native domains will receive the same value as the coarse domain.
+This behavior is in place for any other aggregation type *except* ``sum``.

-Controls that use any other aggregation type will have the requested value distributed evenly across the native domain.
+Controls that use ``sum`` aggregation will have the requested value distributed evenly across the native domain.
 Taking ``MSR::PKG_POWER_LIMIT:PL1_POWER_LIMIT`` as an example, it has the following
 information: